linux-apfs/linux-apfs-rw/README.rst

 ============   =================================================================
 vol=n	       Volume number to mount.
 The default is volume 0.

+snap=label     Volume snapshot to mount (in read-only mode).

 uid=n, gid=n   Override on-disk inode ownership data with given uid/gid.

 cknodes	       Verify the checksum on all metadata nodes.
 Right now this has a